u2386/gorm-sqlchaos/README.md

 }
 ```

-SQLChaos provides a simple HTTP server for implementing `RuleReader` to enable or disable
+SQLChaos provides a simple HTTP server for implementing `RuleProvider` to enable/disable
 chaos rules at program runtime.
 You can implement yours and replace it as your need.

-SimpleHTTPRuleReader listens at `SQLCHAOS_HTTP`.
+SimpleHTTPRuleProvider listens at `SQLCHAOS_HTTP`.

 ```bash
 > SQLCHAOS_HTTP=127.0.0.1:8081 ./your-program